BCDA-APS/bs_model_instrument/docs/source/create_new_device.rst

 .. code-block:: python

     from pathlib import Path
-    from apsbits.demo_instrument.configs import DeviceConfig, create_new_device
+    from apsbits.utils.create_new_device import DeviceConfig, create_new_device

     # Create a device configuration
     config = DeviceConfig(